-The draft Strategy provides a new direction and a more considered approach to communication and marketing of Council services, business units, events and activities, community engagement and decision-making.
+The Strategy provides a new direction and a more considered approach to communication and marketing of Council services, business units, events and activities, community engagement and decision-making.
 It is the result of extensive consultation with Council’s many stakeholders and will help Council maintain an environment where the voice of the community is at the heart of the services and infrastructure that Council provides.

 Thank you to everyone that has already provided feedback, where possible your ideas and aspirations have been reflected throughout this exciting new Strategy.

-When the Strategy is adopted by Council, we will establish a framework that will deliver the priorities and actions mapped out in the Strategy.
+We are now working on a framework that will deliver the priorities and actions mapped out in the Strategy.
 Our communications and engagement actions will align with three clear aims:

 • Our communication is creative, innovative and engaging.
 We are proactive, while maintaining responsiveness.